- Home

 If in doubt about whether a building permit is needed for work on your new home, assume the answer is yes.
 You should contact the Building Department at 914-944-2770 to be sure; however, most work does require a permit.
 We want to stress that you must be sure that any contractors you hire, are licensed in Westchester County and insured.
 These contractors will know what permits must be obtained - and in many cases will file for them - and see that the project is completed and get a Certificate of Occupancy for the work which has been done.
 Having the work done by a licensed contractor protects YOU.
 The work will be done according to code, which is important for your family.
 Permits ensure that NYS Uniform Fire Prevention and Building Codes are met, as well as any local building/zoning codes.

-Examples of work requiring a building permit include but are not limited to: bathroom and kitchen renovations, roof replacement, finishing basements, pools, decks, and patios, oil tank removal or abatement, new heating or air conditioning system, solar panel installations, house additions or other alteration work.
+Examples of work that may require a building permit include but are not limited to: bathroom and kitchen renovations, roof replacement, finishing basements, pools, decks, and patios, oil tank removal or abatement, new/replacement heating or air conditioning system, new/replacement windows, solar panel installations, house additions or other alteration work.

-Examples of work not requiring a building permit include but are not limited to: interior house painting, floor refinishing, carpet installation, indoor window treatment installations, and other repair work.
+Examples of work not requiring a building permit include but are not limited to: interior house painting, floor refinishing, carpet installation, indoor window treatment installations.